Leeds: Schools

-At the time of the 2001 census Leeds had a population of 183,000 young people aged 0–19 of whom 110,000 were attending local authority schools.
-In 2008 Education Leeds, a non-profit company owned by Leeds City Council, provided for 220 primary schools, 39 secondary schools and 6 special inclusive learning centres.
-Under the government Building Schools for the Future initiative, Leeds secured £260m to transform 13 secondary schools into high achieving, e-confident, inclusive schools.
-The first three of these schools at Allerton High School, Pudsey Grammar School and Rodillian School were opened in September 2008.
-The demand for primary school places in Leeds has recently hit a 15-year peak, with an estimated 10,500 new starters this year.
-The city's oldest and largest private school is the Grammar School at Leeds, which was legally re-created in 2005 following the merger of Leeds Grammar School, established 1552, and Leeds Girls' High School, established 1876.
-Other independent schools in Leeds include faith schools serving the Jewish and Muslim communities.

-Leeds was one of a number of local authorities to try the three-tier system with first, middle and secondary schools.
-It reverted to the two-tier system in 1992.

 Culture and community

 In 2018, Leeds embarked on a five-year cultural investment programme, culminating in a year of cultural celebration in 2023.
-In 2023 the city will hold an international cultural festival which will harness the energy, creativity and momentum of the bid to be European Capital of Culture 2023, from which Leeds and other candidate UK cities were disqualified following the United Kingdom's vote to leave the European Union.
+In 2023, the city hosted Leeds 2023, an international cultural festival.

 Art

 Leeds Art Gallery, which opened in 1888, houses the best twentieth century collection outside London and a colourful wall painting for the Victorian staircase by Lothar Götz.
 The gallery is owned and operated by Leeds City Council and is free to members of the public.
 Just next door, The Henry Moore Institute hosts a year-round programme of historical, modern and contemporary exhibitions presenting sculpture from across the world.

 Located in the art deco headquarters of the former brewery, The Tetley is a centre for contemporary art.
 The Gallery at 164 is an independent art gallery exhibiting artists, illustrators, photographers and designers working in all types of media.

 The Stanley & Audrey Burton Gallery offers art exhibitions from the University Art Collection and Treasures of the Brotherton Gallery.
 Art is taught in Leeds at Leeds College of Art which has alumni including Henry Moore and Damien Hirst.
 Leeds city centre has a variety of statues and sculptures on public display.
-The city also features and ever-growing host of street art and urban murals, including the UK's tallest mural 'Athena Rising'.
+The city also features an ever-growing host of street art and urban murals, including the UK's tallest mural 'Athena Rising'.
 This mural is part of a city-wide project 'A City Less Grey', initiated by East Street Arts, which won a national award at the Planning Awards 2018.

+Public art

+The city has a number of public artworks ranging from traditional statues to contemporary work.
+These include several works by Alfred Drury and one of Joseph Beuys 7000 Oaks.
+Two bronze statues stand at Elland Road Stadium celebrating former manager Don Revie and team captain Billy Bremner.